TradeTrust/documentation/docs/tutorial/transferable-records/wrapping-document-code.md

 sidebar_label: Wrapping Documents (Code)
 ---

-> For the current step, you can either opt to use the [CLI](/docs/tutorial/advanced/verifiable-documents/ethereum/wrapping-document) or [Code](/docs/tutorial/advanced/verifiable-documents/ethereum/wrapping-document-code).
+> For the current step, you can either opt to use the [CLI](/docs/tutorial/transferable-records/wrapping-document-cli) or [Code](/docs/tutorial/transferable-records/wrapping-document-cli).

+Every OA document has a checksum that provides it a tamper-proof property.
+At the same time, because the checksum can be used to uniquely identify a document, the checksum (or its derived value) is stored onto the document store as evidence of issuance.
+To compute the checksum, a `raw document` goes through a process known as `wrapping` to become a `wrapped document`.
+Only then, the document is ready to be issued onto the blockchain.

+In this guide, we will learn how to generate the checksum by running the `wrapping` process.

+A `targetHash`, a 64 character long string prepended with `0x` will be generated.
+The `targetHash` is the only information that will be stored onto the Blockchain to verify the issuance status of an OA document.

 ## Installation